Rillke/opusenc.js/README.md

 } );
 ```

-- `command`: 'encode'|'prefetch' (starts encoding or prefetching the 850 KiB worker script)
+- `command`: `'encode'|'prefetch'` DOMString that either starts encoding or prefetching the 850 KiB worker script.
+Posting a prefetch command in advance is optional, depends on the user experience you'd like to create and does not require further arguments.
+If the script is not prefetched, it will be downloaded when `'encode'` is invoked.
 - `args`: Array holding the command line arguments (DOMString)
-- `outData`: Information about the files that should be read out of the worker's file system after encoding completed
+- `outData`: Object literal of information about the files that should be read out of the worker's file system after encoding completed
 - `fileData`: Object literal of input file data mapping file names to `Uint8Array`s

 A more extensive example is available on the [project's website](https://blog.rillke.com/opusenc.js/).